gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 pondering a night in the dungeon and some scrubbing of cobblestones."

 The captain snorted.
 "Bucket full of good that's done in the past.
-Anyway, I'm glad you've come---there's a few things I'd like to ask you.
+Anyway, I'm glad you've come—there's a few things I'd like to ask you.
 If you'll follow me?
 Bosun, you are of course welcome to join us."